-\boldsymbol{m} is any month of the year.
+m is any month of the year.
 This value determines the month of the year in which the synchronization occurs.

-- Interval: The interval option lets you select the number of days, hours, and minutes that should pass between backup jobs.
+- Interval: The interval option lets you select the number of days, hours, and minutes that should pass between synchronization jobs.
 The interval selected must be greater than or equal to five minutes. - 6 Click OK to schedule the job.